The New York trial accusing Trump of lying about his wealth opens as he denounces it as a 'scam'

 Trump looked away from James as he passed her on the way into court, with a disgusted look on his face.
 Meanwhile, his campaign immediately began fundraising off the appearance.

 Judge Arthur Engoron already has ruled that Trump committed fraud in his business dealings.
-Last week's ruling, if upheld on appeal, could force Trump to give up New York properties including Trump Tower, a Wall Street office building, golf courses and a suburban estate.
+That ruling last week, if upheld on appeal, could force Trump to give up New York properties including Trump Tower, a Wall Street office building, golf courses and a suburban estate.
 Trump has called it a "a corporate death penalty" and insisted the judge is unfair and out to get him.

 It is a non-jury trial, so Engoron will decide on six other claims in the lawsuit.
 James is seeking $250 million in penalties and a ban on Trump doing business in New York.